-We admit students on a rolling basis throughout the year beginning September 1 for the next fall.
-Early on in the application process, we recommend that you consult with the department to which you are applying to check on any special application deadlines you must meet.
-We recommend that you apply at least three weeks ahead of these deadlines to ensure we receive your documents so that we may evaluate your file and post your admissions decision.
+We admit students on a rolling basis throughout the year, beginning early October for the next fall.
+Early in the application process, we recommend that you consult with the department to which you are applying to check on any special application deadlines you must meet for that department.
+We recommend that you apply at least three weeks ahead of these deadlines to allow adequate time to receive an admissions decision.

-Please note that our estimated application processing time changes depending upon what time of year it is and how many applications we are currently receiving in the office.
-You will receive an email from us in the days following your application submission that will give you an estimate of your application processing time.
-All application processing times are based on when your file is complete (application, fee, and all transcripts and test scores).
+Please note that our estimated application processing time changes depending upon time of year and the volume of applications we are currently receiving in the office.
+All application processing times are based on when your file is complete (application, fee, all transcripts, and any test scores if applicable).

-Students who do not meet our regular admissions requirements are encouraged to apply and will be reviewed for possible admission by the University of Arkansas’ Admissions and Appellate Board.
-You will receive mailed notification informing you of this committee review, and there is no further action you will need to take to facilitate the process.
+Students who do not meet our regular admissions requirements are encouraged to apply and request to be reviewed for possible admission by the University of Arkansas’ Admissions and Appellate Board.
+You will receive notification informing you of this committee review, and there is no further action you will need to take to facilitate the process.